 Why Each Ingredient Matters

-Chopped pickles deliver sharp, briny acidity that cuts through the richness of melted cheese and meat.
-Their firm texture adds contrast.
-Without them, the tacos taste flat and one-dimensional.
+Chopped pickles add briny crunch that cuts through the richness of cheese and chicken.
+Without that sharp bite, the tacos taste flatter and heavier.

 Equipment You Need